NLion74/arch-manwarn/README.md

 # Include the summary in keyword matching
 include_summary_in_query=true

+# Whether to add installed package names to keyword matching
+# Recommended to disable include_summary_in_query with this option
+include_installed_packages = false

 # Both of these conditions must be met to prune a cached news entry:
 # 1. It has not been seen in the RSS feed for `prune_missing_days`, AND
 # 2. It is older than `prune_age_days`.